smilexxxx/smilexxxx/README.md

 Frontend Web developer
 ----------------------

-I love helping businesses showcase their full potential to the customer through software solutions, may that be a website and anything else.
+I love helping businesses showcase their full potential to the customer through software solutions, may that be a website or anything else.
 Also, I just love the process of software development, whereby you can take something from an idea to a real product that many can use.
-Over these years , I have started to become very versed in things like architecture designs and communication.
-I realised, that what differences successful projects from failed projects is those things exactly.
-Building proper base foundation/architecture for an application for the team to build off is extremely important.
-It decreases the maintenance time and as well as the time to build new features, while also making the team happier.
+Over these years, I have started to become very versed in things like architecture design, and communication.
+I realized, that what differentiates successful projects from failed projects is those things exactly.
+Building a proper base foundation/architecture for an application for the team to build off is extremely important.
+It decreases the maintenance time as well as the time to build new features, while also making the team happier.

 *   🌍  I'm based in Kenya
 *   🖥️  See my portfolio at [Brian Muiruri](http://brian-muiruri.vercel.app)